StackVista/stackstate-docs/configure/stackstate_log_files/linux_sts_log_files.md

 # StackState log files - Linux

-StackState keeps all log files in the `var/log` subdirectory of the StackState installation directory.
+In a Linux setup, StackState keeps all log files in the `var/log` subdirectory of the StackState installation directory.
 By default this is `/opt/stackstate/var/log`.
-In case of a two-node installation logs are kept in the `var/log` directory on each node; logs are node-specific, which means that StackState node keeps StackState related logs, and StackGraph node keeps logs related to StackGraph.
+In case of a two-node installation, logs are kept in the `var/log` directory on each node.
+Note that the logs are node-specific - the StackState node keeps StackState related logs and the StackGraph node keeps logs related to StackGraph.

 ## `var/log` details

-Inside this directory, there is a subdirectory for each type of logs kept by StackState.
+Inside `var/log`, there is a subdirectory for each type of logs kept by StackState.
 By default, each subdirectory has a size cap of 2 GB; when exceeded, the oldest files are deleted.
 Example of `var/log` contents:

 ```text
 .: